alexkreidler/ratchet/README.md

 Another good use-case is when you have data stored in disparate locations that can't be easily tied together.
 For example, if you have some CSV data stored on S3, some related data in a SQL database, and want to combine them into a final CSV or SQL output.

 In general, Ratchet tends to solve the type of data-related tasks that you end up writing a bunch of custom and difficult to maintain scripts to accomplish.

+# Future work

+In the future, we may change the underlying data model that is passed between processors.
+JSON has a lot of overhead, especially for a solely in memory data representation.

+We may use Apache Arrow instead, as it has great support for ETL-like functionality

+Additionally, we may extend the library to work in a distributed manner by using great libraries like [raft](https://github.com/hashicorp/raft), and other libs for building clusters.
+We would then need a scheduling algorithm, but data passing between tasks would happen with Apache Arrow's IPC framework.